jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_1_Lending_Risk_Imbalanced_Classifier_Walkthrough.md

 #### Part 1: Label Encoding of non-numeric columns.

 Classification models work off of numeric data.
-Any columns with character values need be converted to numeric values using a `LabelEncoder` object to input into a classifier. **NOTE:** Before doing this, it's easier to first assess if the column has a predictive value, and if it doesn't simply drop the column.
-However, in our case the non-numeric columns are `homeowner` and `loan_status` which is the target prediction, so these columns have to remain, and need to be converted to numeric format.
+Any columns with character values need be converted to numeric values using a `LabelEncoder` object to input into a classifier.

+**NOTE:** Before doing this, it's easier to first assess if the column has a predictive value, and if it doesn't simply drop the column.
+However, in our case the non-numeric columns are `homeowner` has predictive value for determining loan risk.

-Create a 'LabelEncoder()` object,
+Create a 'LabelEncoder()` object, fit the 'homeowner` column to it, transform the values into numbers.
+<pre><code>label_encoder = LabelEncoder()
+label_encoder.fit(df['homeowner'])
-`label_encoder = LabelEncoder()`
+df['homeowner] = label_encoder.transform(df['homeowner'])

 #### Part 2: Define X predictive features, & y-target vector.